frpays/lc0-cloud-installer/README.md

 ## 4. Add GPUs to you instance.

 Stop you instance and edit its characteritics.
 Add one or two GPU, up to 8 V100.
-Make sure you have 2 vcpu per GPU.
+Make sure you have 2 vcpus per GPU.
 You will need about 20Gb of memory.
 Make it 32gb to be confortable.

-*Careful: with GPU, the instance is considerably more expensive.*
+*Careful: every GPU makes the instance considerably more expensive.*
-*Each V100 is billed about $2.5 per hour at the moment.*
+*Each V100 is billed about $2.5 per hour at the time of writing.*

-See https://cloud.google.com/compute/gpus-pricing for GPU pricing details.
+See [the Google Gloud GPU pricing] (https://cloud.google.com/compute/gpus-pricing) for details.

 **Don't forget to stop your instance when you finished!**

 ## 5. Test your instance

 The `engine` script will automatically use your GPUs, if any.
-Here with one V100:
+Here is Lc0 starting with one V100:

 ```
 $ ~/engine